 Choosing a Level 7 qualification is no easy task!
 There are various providers who claim to offer Level 7 courses, and indeed, they may deliver a syllabus that appears to be Level 7, but the critical measure is whether their assessment criteria are nationally recognised.

-When choosing a Level 7 qualification, the first check you should do is whether it is regulated by Ofqual (The Office of Qualifications and Examinations Regulation) and accredited by IQ SFJ Awards (Industry Qualifications)*, OTHM or QUALIFI.
+When choosing a Level 7 qualification, the first check you should do is whether it is regulated by Ofqual (The Office of Qualifications and Examinations Regulation) and accredited by VTCT* and OTHM.
+Qualifi also offer a Level 7 qualification, however, is is available to non-medically qualified practitioners.

-We strongly recommend that you invest only in courses which are regulated by Ofqual (The Office of Qualifications and Examinations Regulation) and are awarded by legitimate awarding bodies.
+It is strongly recommended that you invest only in courses which are regulated by Ofqual (The Office of Qualifications and Examinations Regulation) and are awarded by legitimate awarding bodies.

 Once you have established that a provider is offering an Ofqual regulated course, you need to take a detailed look at the course details for the following: